All Products

 Description

-In addition to Alibaba Cloud Image, the following image types are also supported:
+In addition to selecting an Alibaba Cloud Image, you can use the following image types:

-• Custom Image: You can use a custom image that is added to PAI.
-The image repository must be set to allow public pulls, or the image must be stored in Container Registry (ACR).
-For more information, see Custom images.
+• Custom Image: You can use a custom image added to PAI.
+The image must be stored in Container Registry (ACR) or in a publicly accessible repository.
+Custom images.

 Note

-When you select Lingjun resources for the resource quota and use a custom image, you must manually install RDMA to fully use the high-performance RDMA network of Lingjun.
-For more information, see RDMA: Use a high-performance network for distributed training.
+If you use a custom image with Lingjun AI computing resources, you must manually install RDMA to fully use the high-performance RDMA network.
+RDMA: Use a high-performance network for distributed training.

-• Image Address: You can configure the URL of a custom image or an official image that is accessible over the Internet.
+• Image Address: Specify the URL of a custom or official image that is accessible over the internet.

 Mount dataset

 Datasets provide the data files required for model training.
-The following two types are supported:
+PAI supports two types of datasets:

-• Custom Dataset: Create a custom dataset to store your training data.
-You can set it as Read-only and select a specific dataset version from the Version List.
+• Custom Dataset: You can create a custom dataset to store your training data.
+You can set the dataset as Read-only and select a dataset version from the version list.

 Important